-As a prolific composer who blends Chinese and Western traditions, transcending cultural and musical boundaries, Dr. Chen Yi is the recipient of the prestigious Charles Ives Living Award from the American Academy of Arts and Letters in 2001.
-She is the Cravens/Millsap/Missouri Distinguished Professor at the Conservatory of Music and Dance in the University of Missouri-Kansas City, and has been elected to the American Academy of Arts & Sciences in 2005.
+As a prolific composer who blends Chinese and Western traditions, transcending cultural and musical boundaries, Dr. CHEN Yi is the recipient of the prestigious Charles Ives Living Award from the American Academy of Arts and Letters in 2001.
+Prof. Chen is Distinguished Endowed Professor at the University of Missouri-Kansas City Conservatory since 1998, member of the American Academy of Arts and Sciences since 2005, and the American Academy of Arts and Letters since 2019.

 * Chen is family name, Yi is personal name.
 Chen Yi can be referred to Dr. Chen, Prof. Chen, Ms. Chen, or Chen Yi, but not Dr. Yi, Prof. Yi, or Ms. Yi.